BenKohn2004/Mask_Lights/README.md

 ## Future Development ##

 Some thoughts going forward, all the data from the box, mostly, is transmitted and the 8 by 8 matrix uses individually addressable LEDs, so more can be conveyed than solely the score lights.
 For example there could be indication of the score or a count down when the timer is about to run expire.

+This can of course can be adapted to other scoring machines as well.
+It would be reasonable to use the other repositories on this Github to transmit both St. George Machines and the Virtual Scoring Machine.